RyanLiu6/ryanliu6.xyz/src/content/work/ATA.md

 #### Platform
 * Led the creation of internal platform tools and infrastructure to migrate local environment from Virtual Machines to Docker containers
 * Spearheaded company-wide initiative to switch to Apple Silicon based Macbooks by rewriting Docker images, platform tools, and key documentation, including those for onboarding
-* Worked with senior engineers and leadership to migrate existing Production microservices to Docker using HashiCorp Nomad
+* Worked with senior engineers and leadership to migrate existing Production microservices to Docker using Nomad
 * Sped up data validator by ?x via parallelization, which drastically lowered data errors
 * Reduced risk of Production deployments by leveraging Nomad to create Canary containers